rjschodowski/rjschodowski-cssessentialtrainingcourse-fendportfolio/README.md

 # R.J.
-Schodowski FEND Web Developer Portfolio
+Schodowski Front-End Web Developer Portfolio

-This is the current portfolio of front end web developer R.J.
+This is the current portfolio of front-end web developer R.J.
 Schodowski.